Stryker Rejuvenate Hip Recall

 Because the Stryker Rejuvenate hip implant does not have a metal-on-metal ball and socket design, it was initially believed that metallosis was not possible.
 However, the Stryker device’s metal neck piece can, under certain conditions, rub against its metal stem, causing metallic debris to come loose.

 If you have received a Stryker Rejuvenate hip implant, we would like to review your case.
 Also, any individuals who are unsure of the type of hip device implant they may have received, or anyone who has had a revision surgery.
-Contact Stephens Fiddes McGill & Associates, LTD if you or a loved one have had problems with a Stryker Hip, please contact us today at 309-637-5297 to schedule a free initial consultation with one of our experienced hip replacement attorneys.
+Contact Stephens Fiddes McGill and Associates, P.C. if you or a loved one have had problems with a Stryker Hip, please contact us today at 309-637-5297 to schedule a free initial consultation with one of our experienced hip replacement attorneys.
 We handle all medical device litigation on a contingency fee basis.
 You pay nothing for our services unless we obtain a settlement or an award on your behalf.